 Beware of charismatic speakers who go around giving lectures about the amazing benefits of certain "Superfoods" and

-who also happen to sell these foods for outrageously large amounts of money.
-Below is a list of "Superfoods" that are
+who also happen to sell these foods at very high prices.
+Below is a list of "Superfoods" that are commonly promoted in

 THE SUPER FOODS

-Lets not forget why we started the raw food diet in the first place.
+Lets not forget why we started eating healthy in the first place.
 Almost every single one of the "Superfoods" listed

 above are refined, processed, and packaged foods, and going back to eating refined, processed, and packaged foods